Parameter-Efficient Fine-Tuning of State Space Models

 Consider any permutation matrix $\mP \in \gP^{\dimh}$.
 Applying $\mP$ to permute the frozen model leaves the model functionally unchanged:

-Therefore, to make the updated model equivalent to the target model, we need to update $\mP^\top \dA \mP $ to align with $ $, and $(\mP^\top\C^\top) \otimes (\mP^\top \dB)$ to align with $ \otimes $.
+Due to the convolution structure of $\dA$, two models are functionally equivalent if and only if $\mP^\top \dA \mP$ aligns with $ $, and $(\mP^\top\C^\top) \odot (\mP^\top \dB)$ align with $ \odot $ for some $P \in \gP^{\dimh}$.
 If they are already matching or partially matched for certain entries, no updates are required for those entries; only the unmatched entries need to be updated.
 Then, the required trainable parameters for this permutation matrix $\mP$ are:

 Optimizing the permutation matrix $\mP \in \gP^H$ yields the desired results. \end{proof}